-Yesterday was a hard day – a day when pain and nausea nagged and taunted me the whole day, a day when grief washed over me in waves reminding me of loss, of restriction, of the shackles of chronic illness.
+Yesterday was a hard day – a day when pain and nausea nagged and taunted me the whole day, when grief washed over me in waves reminding me of loss, of restriction, of the shackles of chronic illness.

-Grief doesn’t just come when people die, though that is one of the worst kinds.
+Grief doesn’t just come when people die, though that is one of the worst kinds of grief.
 Grief comes wherever there is the loss of things important to us.

-Grief brings an anxiety, an inner pain that takes your breath away, a deep sense of loss and forced change, a feeling of being out of control, of not knowing what the future will look like.
+Grief brings anxiety, an inner pain that takes your breath away, a deep sense of loss and forced change, a feeling of being out of control, of not knowing what the future will look like.

 The grief is real – yet so unwelcome.

 Grief is the uninvited visitor who barges in, brutally reminding you of every loss.
 You fight it, resist it, and want to chase it away.
-Sometimes you can.
-Sometimes you refocus and remember all the good things left to enjoy, but some days the battle rages as you dodge wave after wave after wave.
+Sometimes you can refocus and remember all the good things left to enjoy, but some days the battle rages as you dodge wave after wave after unrelenting wave.

 You want to scream, cry, and shout out all your pain, heartache, and the weariness of constant battle.
 You don’t want to live like this.
 This is not how it was meant to be.
-You don’t have the energy to keep facing this kind of pain and suffering – but there is absolutely nothing you can do but wade through the waves in search of peace.
-Sometimes you just have to grieve.
+You don’t have the energy to keep facing this kind of pain and suffering – but you can do nothing but wade through the waves in search of peace.

-Sometimes you have to allow yourself to lament as David did in the Psalms.
-Sometimes you have to face the reality of the struggle, say how much it hurts, acknowledge how unfair it feels, and speak the REALITY.
+Sometimes you have to grieve.
+Sometimes you must allow yourself to lament as David did in the Psalms.
+Yes, sometimes you have to face the reality of the struggle, say how much it hurts, acknowledge how unfair it feels, and speak the REALITY.

 A significant part of my life died five years ago.
 My health shattered after one fall.
 I have forgotten what good health feels like.
 I don’t remember how it feels to have a body and brain that work normally without constant pressure and pain in my head and spine, screaming for attention, pulling me to distraction.